lowkechika/pleymate-website/README.md

-# this is a dummy website that utilizes Flask Framework.
+# this is a dummy website that utilizes Flask Framework. it works though but not in a live service.